Prospects of observing gamma-ray bursts with orbital detectors of ultra-high energy cosmic rays

-Finally, let us briefly consider Mini-EUSO, a small UV telescope that will look down on Earth through a nadir-facing, UV-transparent window from inside the Russian Zvezda module of the ISS~\cite{mini-Capel-2018}.
+Finally, let us briefly consider Mini-EUSO, a small UV telescope that is operating on board the ISS since October, 2019, looking down on Earth through a nadir-facing, UV-transparent window from inside the Russian Zvezda module~\cite{mini-Capel-2018}.
 Its main scientific goal is to produce a high-resolution map of UV emissions from Earth.
-It can also register TLEs, meteors, space debris, nuclearites, bioluminescence, thus obtaining detailed information about the UV background level, necessary for the successful development of \keuso\ and other experiments of the EUSO program~\cite{EUSO-program-ICRC-2017}.
+It can also register TLEs, meteors, space debris, nuclearites, bioluminescence, thus obtaining detailed information about the UV background level, necessary for the successful development of K-EUSO and other experiments of the EUSO program~\cite{EUSO-program-ICRC-2017}.
 Strictly speaking, Mini-EUSO is not an UHECR detector but it is interesting to look closer at its technical capabilities since it is one of the pathfinders of the future UHECR missions.

 Mini-EUSO is based on a single PDM, which consists of 36 MAPMTs, each with 64 pixels.
-An optical system of two double-sided Fresnel lenses with a diameter of 25~cm is employed to focus light on the PDM in order to achieve a circular field of view of~$44^\circ$, which results in $\approx8.2\times10^4~\mr{km}^2$ at sea level.
+An optical system of two double-sided Fresnel lenses with a diameter of 25~cm is employed to focus light on the PDM in order to achieve a circular field of view of~$44^\circ$, which results in $\approx8.2\times10^4~\mathrm{km}^2$ at sea level.
 The aperture of the detector equals 490~cm$^2$.
-The PDM detects UV photons and is read out by the data acquisition system with a sampling rate of 2.5~$\mu$s and a spacial resolution of 6.11~km.
+The PDM detects UV photons and is read out by the data acquisition system with a sampling rate of 2.5~$\mu$s and a spatial resolution of 6.11~km.
 The instrument utilizes a multi-level trigger system~\cite{mini-Capel-2018,mini-Belov-2018}.